commercetools/nodejs/docs/sdk/api/typescriptSdk.md

 ```
 If you have the same output as above, then you have set up everything correctly.

-### Get commercetools project settings with the commercetools API
+### Retrieve your commercetools project settings with the TypeScript SDK
 Add the following code to the end of your `project.js` file:
 ```js
 (async () => {